-Apricot kernel oil cares so well for the skin and hair because it is fecund with polyphenols, or natural micronutrients found in plants.
-You can best source polyphenols from the actual fruits, rather than access via extracted supplements.
+Apricot kernel oil cares so well for the skin and hair because it contains polyphenols, or natural micronutrients found in plants.
+You can best source polyphenols from the actual fruits and kernels, rather than via extracted supplements.
 Apricot kernel oil is also very rich with polyunsaturated fatty acids.

-Could I also eat and drink my apricot kernel oil?
+Could I also eat and drink my apricot seed oil?

 What are some of the healthy substances that apricot kernel oil contains?

 High in unsaturated fats, apricot kernel oil offers an abundance of vitamin E. NIH acknowledged this nutrient to have antioxidant properties.
 In addition, apricot oil contains Vitamin A, essential for normal vision and immune system.